hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 ---
 I am a "pre-doc" at UC Berkeley & MIT, based in Berkeley.
 This autumn, I will join the IWER group at MIT for my PhD.
 Previously, I studied Economics and Sociology at the LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely town east of Frankfurt, Germany.

-My interests are in Microeconomics and Labour Economics - especially education and industrial relations.
+My interests are in Microeconomics and Labour Economics - especially industrial relations and education.
 In current projects, I evaluate the economic impact of strikes, worker co-management, and education policies.

 Jointly with Chantal Pezold, I also run an online reading group on labour market institutions for PhD students and post-docs.
 While we keep this group at a limited size to allow for productive discussions, feel free to reach out if you are interested in joining.